-- i. determine the extent of effect oral and written reprimand have on employee performance of federal Universities in North Central, Nigeria. - ii. evaluate the extent of effect suspension has on employee performance of federal Universities in North Central, Nigeria. - iii. examine the extent of effect demotions has on employee performance of federal Universities in North Central, Nigeria. - iv. ascertain the extent of effect termination has on employee performance of federal Universities in North Central, Nigeria. - v. establish the moderating effect of organizational culture on the relationship between work disciplinary measures on employee performance of Federal Universities in North Central, Nigeria.
+- i. determine the extent of effect oral and written reprimand have on employee performance of federal Universities in North Central, Nigeria. - ii. evaluate the extent of effect suspension has on employee performance of federal Universities in North Central, Nigeria. - iii. examine the extent of effect demotions has on employee performance of federal Universities in North Central, Nigeria. - iv. ascertain the extent of effect termination has on employee performance of federal Universities in North Central, Nigeria.

-LITERATURE REVIEW
+2.0 LITERATURE REVIEW